 A side image of a woman wearing a white flowly long sleeve shirt and beige linen apron holding a black cast iron pan of beef stroganoff with shallots and brandy garnished with parsley.
 The pan is on a beige linen on a wood table next to vintage utensils, a white bowl of parsley, a white linen, a bottle of wine, and a glass of red wine.

 Yay, I’m so excited that it’s finally February!
 1. Because I just needed January to end.
 And 2.
 Because I can finally announce my Valentine’s recipe series!!
 Idk that this is really an official thing, but I decided that for the month of February, I will be sharing recipes that represent the people I love!
-Going in no particular order, I decided to start with a recipe for my family.
-Considering I started this blog to document family recipes, it was v hard to pick just one.
-But, this beef stroganoff is probably the dinner I associate with my family the most.
-It’s definitely not the prettiest food on the planet, but it’s the meal that I have the best memories of.

 Stroganoff itself is a traditional Russian dish, although this recipe is based off of my grandma’s.
 It’s definitely one of those dinners that doesn’t have a “recipe”, my family just throws it together.
-Any time my mom asked me what I wanted for dinner, it was almost always beef stroganoff.
+Any time my mom asked me what I wanted for dinner, it was almost always stroganoff.
 To this day, it’s still the recipe that makes me think of my childhood home and all of those dinners around the kitchen table.

 As I said, this is my grandma’s recipe, but of course, each of us has our own version.
 I have evolved mine quite a bit, adding more spices and flavors over time.
 Finally, I have reached the point where I feel like my version is totally it.
 It’s now my go-to recipe when I want something comforting, especially on chilly nights!
+Enjoy it with buttered noodles and a simple green salad or lemony charred broccoli.

 An overhead image of a white plate with a cut of steak on a grey table next to white bowls with flour and sour cream, a bunch of parsley, shallots, a measuring cup of beef broth, a glass of brandy, and a jar of Dijon mustard.